Najoj/programming-haskell/chapter-05/exercises.md

   * Answer goes here

-5. A triple *(x,y,z)* of positive integers is *Pythogorean* if it satisfies the equation *x² + y² = z²*.
+5. A triple *(x,y,z)* of positive integers is *Pythagorean* if it satisfies the equation *x² + y² = z²*.
 Using list comprehension with three generators, define a function `pyths :: Int -> [(Int,Int,Int)]` that returns the list of all such lest whose components are at most a given limit.
 For example:
 ```
     > pyths 10
     [(3,4,5),(4,3,5),(6,8,10),(8,6,10)]